mmillerWaco/ShopifyDocs/docs/README.md

 You can analyze changes to inventory levels in the Inventory Reports section of Shopify.

+### Best Practices
+To avoid confusion, be sure to include the following for each item you add to your Shopify online inventory.
+* Use the same name as you are currently using for each item in Rec Trac
+* Add the Rec Trac ID number to the SKU field in Shopify
+* Enter the correct tax code for each item.
+Codes found [here](https://taxcode.avatax.avalara.com)
+* Merchandise listed for sale online should be physically stored separately from the in-person shop inventory. **DO NOT** take the inventory out of Rectrac!
+* Carefully follow the instructions for entering inventory into the Shopify system.
+* Always protect the integrity of the physical inventory for online sales.
+The customer’s credit card is charged at the time of their purchase in Shopify, making it much more complicated to cancel or refund a sale, and we never want to be in the position of telling a customer they have paid for an item we do not have to send them.
+* Be sure to update the Shopify inventory if ANY changes other than through Shopify sales are made to the items physically stored for online sales.
+* Be sure to include merchandise weight when entering details in Shopify.
+Weight the largest size if the item is offered in multiple sizes and use that weight for all sizes of the same style.
+Be sure to do this for each different type of product – for instance long sleeve tees, short sleeve tees, v-neck tees, sweatshirts, hoodies, etc.

 ### Getting started with inventory
 Store inventory represents the number of each product variant that you have available to sell.
 Inventory levels are affected by how you set up your products and your fulfillment process.
 You can track and manage your store's inventory levels in the Inventory area of Shopify.